Learning-Augmented Robust Algorithmic Recourse: Learning-Augmented Framework

 \begin{definition}[Robustness] Given a parameter $\alpha$, the \emph{robustness} of a recourse $\newx\in\mathcal{X}$ is

-where $\robx$ is defined in Equation~\eqref{eq:xr}. \end{definition} The robustness measure evaluates the worst-case total cost of $\newx$ against an adversarial change of the model and then compares it to the corresponding total cost of $\robx$.
-The robustness is always at least zero (since $\robx$ could always be chosen as the proposed recourse $\newx$) and lower robustness values are more desirable.
-Note that \cite{UpadhyayJL21} measure robustness in absolute terms, but we evaluate it relative to $x_r$ to enable a more direct comparison between robustness and consistency.
+where $\robx$ is defined in Equation~\eqref{eq:xr}. \end{definition} The robustness evaluates the worst-case price of $\newx$ against an adversarial change of the model and then compares it to the price of $\robx$.
+The robustness is always at least $0$ (achieved by $\newx=\robx$), and lower is more desirable.
+While prior work~\citep{UpadhyayJL21} measures robustness in absolute terms, we evaluate it relative to $x_r$ to enable a direct comparison between robustness and consistency.

 \begin{definition}[Consistency] Given a prediction $\pred\in \Theta_\alpha$, the consistency of a recourse $\newx\in \mathcal{X}$ is